top of page

 The noun 'bromide' has an interesting etymology that can be traced back to the element bromine.
 In the late 19th century, bromides were compounds containing bromine, which were sometimes used in medicine to calm nerves and reduce irritability.
 However, these compounds often had a sedative and dulling effect on those who consumed them.
 Over time, 'bromide' transitioned from being a reference to a chemical compound to a metaphor for something trite or unoriginal.
 In the early 20th century, it began to describe a trite or clichéd statement, idea, or remark that lacks originality, creativity, or depth.
 Thus, the etymology of 'bromide' reflects its historical association with substances that induce calmness and dullness, making it a fitting term for describing unoriginal and uninspiring expressions or thoughts.

-Find the meaning of bromide:
+Quiz: Find the meaning of the noun bromide:

 Try Again!